pkeufack/ClearPath_Heath_AI_Voice_bot/README.md

 Clinical triage voice assistant backend and dashboard.

 # NOTE!!!! to test this system, placing a phone call is the best way experience it, due to credit preservation you will have to get in touch with me so I can provide that number.
-Also there is a paper that you can access to read more about this.
+Also there is a paper that you can access to read more about this and also a youtube video(https://youtu.be/zAsvl8DbEgU).
 Thank you for exploring this.

 ## Project Overview
 This project receives call webhooks, classifies urgency (Category 1/2/3), stores call records, and displays them in a Streamlit dashboard.